Kong/kong-pongo/README.md

 pongo run ./spec
 ```

-The above command (`pongo run`) will automatically start the test environment.
+The above command (`pongo run`) will automatically build the test image and
+start the test environment.
 When done, the test environment can be torn down by:

 ```shell
 pongo down